OSS-PREY/OSSPREY-FrontEnd-Server/README.md

-# OSSPEX Dashboard
+# OSPEX Dashboard

-The **Open Source Sustainability Explorer (OSSPEX)** dashboard is a Vue.js-based application that provides visual insights into open-source projects, offering metrics and recommendations to improve project health.
+The **Open Source Sustainability Explorer (OSPEX)** dashboard is a Vue.js-based application that provides visual insights into open-source projects, offering metrics and recommendations to improve project health.
 This guide will help you set up and use the dashboard effectively.

 ## Key Functionalities

 - **Project Information**: Explore detailed metrics for open-source projects from the Apache and Eclipse Foundations, for instance, project description, social networks, technical networks, and github repositories to name a few.
 - **Project Health Metric**: The graduation forecast for each project gives you an insight of how the project is performing over that month, or a selected range of months.
 (The values range from 0 to 1)
-- [Coming Soon] **Recommendations**: The dashboard will provide actionable steps to address performance issues.
+- **Recommendations**: The dashboard will provide actionable steps to address performance issues.
 For instance, if a project's score is below 0.5 for a specific month, it will analyze historical data and suggest targeted improvements to help the project achieve or surpass the 0.5 threshold.
-- **Interactive UI**: Leverage interactive elements, including filters and drill-down views, to refine and explore data.
+- **Advanced month-wise analytics**: Leverage interactive elements, including filters and drill-down views, to refine and explore data.
 Feel free to select any project from the foundations and select a month, the data would be populated, and the advanced analytics provide the social and technical network values for that project and month (if available).

 ## How to Use OSSPEX